kevroletin/kevroletin.github.io/_posts/2018-02-17-blockchain-ethereum.markdown

 scripts which can eat a lot of CPU.
 One even can write an infinite loop in Ethereum scripts, how Ethereum ensures validation process will terminate?
 The issue is solved by right incentives.
-Execution of each instruction in Ethereum script costs money *(transaction creator pays)*.
+Execution of each instruction in Ethereum script costs money *(it's a transaction creator who pays)*.
 So infinite loop costs an infinite amount of money and hence impossible.
-Clearly, with such incentive, programmers are motivated to write short programs and prevents abuse of Ethereum scripts.
+Clearly, with such incentive, programmers are motivated to write short programs and it also prevents abuse of Ethereum scripts.

 This pattern of combining cryptocurrency with other application is common in blockchain world.
 For example, there is a social network where you pay to create